CharGolden-Games/VSChar-Universe-Engine/README.md

 You may:
 Modify given assets given they are in a transformative manner (Recolors do not count) and have the proper credit assosciated with them

+Most other Assets not made for this mod either are protected under the Funkin' Asset License (https://github.com/FunkinCrew/funkin.assets/blob/main/LICENSE.md) or are governed by other licenses not present here.

 This License will change Consistently as new ways to define what you may or may not do are found
 ```